You are here

 Other things you can do to combat your tiredness:

-Sleep when you can.
-Go to bed earlier, get up later, and nap when you can.
-If you're working all day, take 15 minutes and catnap at your desk.
+- Sleep when you can.
+Go to bed earlier, get up later and nap when you can.
+If you're working all day, take a 15-minute catnap at your desk.

 You may break out because your hormones are working overtime, causing your skin to produce more oil.
 Acne may subside later in your pregnancy, but to help control it now:

-Don't scrub or overwash your skin.
-And use a gentle cleanser like Cetaphil to avoid overdrying it.
+- Don't scrub or overwash your skin.
+Use a gentle cleanser like Cetaphil to avoid overdrying it.

-Pregnant women are actually inhaling deeper, the better to supply all that extra blood with oxygen.
+Pregnant women actually inhale deeper in order to better supply all the extra blood with oxygen.
 Even though you may be getting plenty of air, don't be surprised if you feel breathless, partly because the baby is transferring more carbon dioxide to you.

-Low blood sugar (a result of your changing metabolism), increase in hormones, and reduced blood flow to the brain can spell bad headaches for some moms-to-be.
-If you suffer from headaches, try using a hot or cold compress, massaging your temples, or getting some fresh air.
+Bad headaches during the first trimester are generally from low blood sugar (a result of your changing metabolism), an increase in hormones and reduced blood flow to the brain.
+If you suffer from headaches, try using a hot or cold compress, massaging your temples or getting some fresh air.
 If those don't work, acetaminophen is considered safe for pregnant women.
 If you're suffering from migraines, talk to your doctor.